Kimathi-K101/Node-todo-api/README.md

 Files and Directories:
 - “playground” Directory: Used to test MongoDB queries, connections and ID hashing.
-- “server/server.js” File: Implementation of POST, GET, DELETE and PATCH endpoint
+- “server/server.js” File: Implementation of POST, GET, DELETE and PATCH endpoints.
 - “server/models” Directory: Used to setup the information required to add a to-do entry and create a user.
 - “server/middleware/authentication.js” File: Used to validate the user and secure their tasks.
 - “server/config/config.js” File: Sets up the configuration properties of the application.